CHILDREN'S PROGRAMS

 CAMP RED BIRD

-Camp Red Bird is a bereavement summer day camp for children ages 6-12 that have experienced the death of a parent, sibling, or primary caregiver.
-It is a safe place where kids can laugh, cry, play, create, remember the person who died, learn that it is okay to grieve, and to understand that they are not alone.
+Camp Red Bird is a bereavement summer day camp for children ages 6-12 and for teens 13-17 that have experienced the death of a parent, sibling, or primary caregiver.
+It is a safe place where kids and teens can laugh, cry, play, create, remember the person who died, learn that it is okay to grieve, and to understand that they are not alone.

-Camp Red Bird engages children in therapeutic activities that incorporate art, crafts, nature-based experiences, yoga, and movement to help process feelings of grief.
-Children who attend camp learn to develop healthy coping skills in a safe and supportive environment.
+Camp Red Bird engages children and teens in therapeutic activities that incorporate art, crafts, nature-based experiences, yoga, and movement to help process feelings of grief.
+Children and teens who attend camp learn to develop healthy coping skills in a safe and supportive environment.

 RESOURCES